Igorowitz12/TOB-Trainer-2025/roadmap.md

 - [X] Remove Supalosa/InfernoTrainer references from all public-facing text and UI
 - [X] Remove or replace the Discord button in the sidebar
-- [ ] Replace document title and favicon with TOB Trainer 2025 branding
+- [X] Replace document title and favicon with TOB Trainer 2025 branding (favicon added in code, will need to implement when going to live server)
-- [ ] Add personal splash/start screen before the simulator loads, options for settings, credits start (themed like OSRS login screen)
-- [ ] Theme restyle: update sidebar, fonts, button styles to match ToB aesthetic
+- [X] Theme restyle: update sidebar, fonts, button styles to match ToB aesthetic

----

 ## 🔁 Phase 2: UI + UX Improvements